nohzafk/cli2eli/README.md

 # Command Line Interface to Emacs Launch Interface (CLI2ELI)

 ## Overview
+Wrap any command-line tool to Emacs commands easily.

 CLI2ELI is an Emacs package that generates interactive Emacs functions from command-line tool specifications.
 It allows seamless integration and execution of external CLI tools within Emacs, enhancing developer workflow and productivity.

 ## Features
 - Dynamic generation of Emacs **interactive functions** from JSON specifications